 “I’ve tried, but I’ve never made it.
 I feel good about this time though.”

 Andrew is a Jehovah’s Witness.
-He made that known at the start.
+He made it known at the start.
 He also made it known that we didn’t have to talk about it.
 Aware of discomfort that comes with the door-to-door evangelism, he’s simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.

 We stop and pick up two more people: an old rancher and a young hitchhiker.
 He extends the same dampened religious enthusiasm to them.